JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-04-25-legner_greek_legislation_el.md

 ## Description

-This Financial NER model extracts the following entities from the Greek legislation:
+This Legal NER model extracts the following entities from the Greek legislations:

 - `FACILITY`: Facilities, such as police stations, departments, etc.
 - `GPE`: Geopolitical Entity; any reference to a geopolitical entity (e.g., country, city, Greek administrative unit, etc.)